The different types of Information Security audit

 This type of audit realistically simulates the actions of cyber attackers using technical tools and resources to test the robustness of technological infrastructure and, specifically, information systems.

 In Ethical Hacking audits, we can distinguish between vulnerability audits, penetration tests, and Red Team testing.
 Each of these types of audit has specific features and restrictions, such as scope and the type of technical resources to be used.
 However, the aim of these tests is to find security vulnerabilities or gaps in the organization’s technological infrastructure.

 This type of audit uses methods and standards to ensure effective results.
 Some of the most widely used methods are Open Source Security Methodology Manual (OSSTMM), Center for Internet Security (CIS), Open Web Application Security Project (OWASP), and MITRE ATT&CK.

 This type of audit is generally performed by IT professionals who are specialists in cybersecurity.
-They have extensive technical expertise and in-depth knowledge of programming and information security.
+They have the extensive technical expertise and in-depth knowledge of programming and information security.

 As we have seen in this post, we can differentiate between three main blocks of security audit which are performed by experts with different skillsets.

 On the one hand, best practice audits are aimed at risk management and help us assess the threat exposure of an organization to provide an overall view of the status of its Information Security.